 The candidate, toward the end of the course work for the program, takes a comprehensive examination.
-The comprehensive examination shall consist of at least four parts-a test in the major area and, if required, also in the minor area and tests in Foundations of Education, Research, and Statistics.
 The test must be judged a "pass" by the examination committee in order that the candidate may be recommended to candidacy for the degree.

 Each part of the examination will be graded by at least two readers.
 Both readers must agree on at least a "pass" rating for a "pass" evaluation.
 For an "honors" rating, both readers must agree on an "honors" score.
 If one reader gives a "fail" rating and the other gives a "pass" rating, then a third reader will be appointed.
-The student must take all four parts of the examination when taken for the first time.
+The student must take all sections of the examination when taken for the first time.